-The Company's derivative contracts did not qualify as hedges for financial reporting purposes.
-Accordingly, changes in fair value of such derivative contracts, which amounted to gains of \$2.8 million (2016: gains of \$111.6 million and loss of \$11.6 million in 2015), were recorded as a component of "Net change in fair value of derivatives" in the accompanying consolidated statement of profit or loss.
+The Company's derivative in 2017 contracts did not qualify as hedges for financial reporting purposes.
+Accordingly, changes in fair value of such derivative contracts, which amounted to gains of in 2017 of \$2.8 million and loss of \$111.6 million in 2016, were recorded as a component of "Net change in fair value of derivatives" in the accompanying consolidated statement of profit or loss.

-The Company's derivative contracts matured in December 2017 (2016: \$2.8 million), the fair value of derivative was recorded in "Trade, other payables and financial liabilities" in the consolidated statement of financial position.
+The Company's derivative contracts matured in December 2017, the fair value of derivative was recorded in "Trade, other payables and financial liabilities" in 2017 in the consolidated statement of financial position.
 The Company's purchases of jet fuel are made primarily from one supplier (see note 19).